-Requesting an Authorization

-The PCP/Specialist enters the request in eINFOsource or faxes it to MED3OOO at (866) 256-2015.
-Call MED3OOO at (800) 492-9634 if you have questions or a request that meets STAT criterion.
+Requesting an Authorization - The PCP/specialist enters the authorization request in elNFOsource or faxes the authorization request to MED3OOO at 866-256-2015.
+Call MED3OOO at (800) 492-9634 if you have questions or a request that meets expedited/STAT criterion.

-Routine - 7 days, Expedited\ - 48 hours
+Title 19 timeframes are: Routine - 7 days, STAT\ - 3 business days

-Routine - 14 days, Expedited\ - 72 hours, Retro - 30 days
+Title 21 timeframes are: Routine - 14 days, STAT\ - 72 hours, Retro 30 days

-If Expedited criterion are not met, it is processed as a Routine request.
+\ If STAT criterion is not met, it is processed as a Routine request.

 The request is Approved.
 MED3OOO assigns an authorization number and notifies the requesting provider.
-The CMS CC can locate the approval in FACETs.
+The CMS Nurse Care Coordinator (NCC) can locate the approval in FACETs.

-In addition to records supporting medical necessity, requests should include:
+In addition to physician orders and records supporting medical necessity, requests should include:

-$\ensuremath{\textbf{MRI}}$ - Prior film reports and documentation consistent with medical necessity
+MRI/CT/PET - Prior film reports and documentation consistent with medical necessity